telerik/xaml-docs/controls/radgauge/features/data-binding.md

 	Private Sub StopPlayback()
 	 Me.radialBar.StopPlayback()
 	End Sub
 {{endregion}}

 ## Move Next

 The indicator's API also allows you to manually navigate through the values collection.
 On of the methods exposed is the __MoveNext()__ one.
 It changes the displayed value to the next value in the collection, if present.
 Here is an example.

 #### __C#__
 {{region radgauge-features-data-binding_7}}
 	private void MoveNext()
 	{
 	    this.radialBar.MoveNext();
 	}
 {{endregion}}

 #### __VB.NET__
 {{region radgauge-features-data-binding_8}}
 	Private Sub MoveNext()
 	 Me.radialBar.MoveNext()
 	End Sub
 {{endregion}}

 ## Move Previous

-The __MovePrevious()__ method is the other one used for manual naviagtion through the values collection.
+The __MovePrevious()__ method is the other one used for manual navigation through the values collection.
 It displays the value previous to the current one.
 Here is an example.

 #### __C#__
 {{region radgauge-features-data-binding_9}}
 	private void MovePrevious()
 	{
 	    this.radialBar.MovePrevious();
 	}
 {{endregion}}

 #### __VB.NET__
 {{region radgauge-features-data-binding_10}}
 	Private Sub MovePrevious()
 	 Me.radialBar.MovePrevious()
 	End Sub
 {{endregion}}

 ## Specifying the duration for each value

 If you want every one of the values to be displayed a specific period of time you can use a colleciton PlaybackData objects as the ValueSource for the indicator.
 Every PlaybackData can specify own interval between values using __Duration__ property.

 Here is an example (a slight modification of the previous one):

 #### __C#__
 {{region radgauge-features-data-binding_11}}
 	public DataBindingSample()
 	{